Fastdruid/ReCDTV/Drive/Function.md

 PC4 (DRQ)
 PC5 is the IRQ output and drives IRQ2

-PC6 and PC7 can be used as general purpose outputs or as data transfer signals for ports A and B. I think these are used as GPIO on the basis that MS [1:0] is defined as GENLOCK MODE SELECT (AMIGA), these are then fed to the
+PC6 and PC7 can be used as general purpose outputs or as data transfer signals for ports A and B. I think these are used as GPIO on the basis that MS [1:0] is defined as GENLOCK MODE SELECT (AMIGA)
 PC6 (MS0) - GENLOCK MODE SELECT  (to U62)
 PC7 (MS1) - GENLOCK MODE SELECT  (to U62)